New here? Start with the complete side hustle guide →

 Tools That Help With Pinterest SEO

 You don’t need any paid tools to do Pinterest SEO well.
-The search bar is free and it’s genuinely the best keyword research tool available for Pinterest.
+The search bar is free and it’s the best keyword research tool available for Pinterest.

 That said, a few things make the process easier: